 You can find additional information at: https://www.comptroller.tn.gov/pa/patxr.asp

 The Putnam County Trustee does allow property owners to make partial payments on their property taxes.

 - You must sign a written agreement before making partial payments.

-- Any balance remaining after the February deadline will accrue penalty and interest.
+- Any balance remaining after the February deadline will accrue interest.